ExtendRealityLtd/Tilia.CameraRigs.TrackedAlias.Unity/Documentation/API/TrackedAliasFacade.md

 #### LeftControllerAlias

-The alias follower for the LeftController.
+The alias follower for the Left Controller.

 ##### Declaration